 Alabama's open container law makes it illegal to possess an open alcohol container in the "passenger area" of a motor vehicle that's on a public roadway.

 Alabama's open container law isn't limited to situations where a person is actually driving a vehicle.
 So, you can be cited for a violation even if you're parked.

-Alabama law prohibits any person from possessing an alcoholic beverage in the passenger area of a vehicle.
-An open container includes any container which is other than in the manufacturer’s sealed condition.
+An open container includes any container which is other than in the manufacturer's sealed condition.

 Alabama's open container rules apply to everyone inside a car that's located on a public highway or right-of-way, including the driver and passengers.

-Alcoholic beverage.
-Alabama defines “alcoholic beverage” to include any beer, malt beverage, wine, distilled spirits, mixed drinks, and effectively any drinkable liquids of at least .5% alcohol.
+Alabama defines "alcoholic beverage" to include any beer, malt beverage, wine, distilled spirits, mixed drinks, and effectively any drinkable liquids of at least .5% alcohol.
 So, some open containers of low-alcohol drinks (like non-alcoholic beers and mixers) may be permitted.

 Certain vehicles.
 Alabama's open container law isn't applicable to passengers riding in certain types of vehicles, including statutorily authorized for-hire vehicles and buses operated by a holder of a commercial driver's license.

 Motorhomes and campers.
 Passengers in the living quarters of a mobile home or camper are also exempt from the open container law.

 Areas of the vehicle.
 Alabama's open container laws are meant to apply to the passenger areas of vehicles.
 So, the restrictions aren't applicable to items in the trunk or luggage compartment of a car.
 Items located in the bed of a truck or in a locked compartment behind the front seat of a pickup truck are also exempt.